MicrosoftDocs/SupportArticles-docs/Outlook/Client/performance/outlook-performance-is-slow-in-office-365.md

 ms.author: v-six
 ms.date: 3/31/2022
 ---
-# Outlook performance is slow in the Office 365 environment
+# Outlook performance is slow in the Microsoft 365 environment

 ## Symptoms